DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 {{% note %}}

-A: This is because XY techniques capture and present directional information only as amplitude differences between the two mics and loudspeakers.
-Time arrival differences are powerful indicators of directionality, but this technique doesn’t capture any, because the microphone capsules are as close together as possible.
+> A: This is because XY techniques capture and present directional information only as amplitude differences between the two mics and loudspeakers.
+Time arrival differences are powerful directionality indicators, but this technique doesn’t capture any, because the microphone capsules are as close together as possible.

 - General characteristics of xy:
   - Narrow, compact images due to the lack of time arrival cues, and a lot of overlap of each mic’s pick-up.
   - Potential for muddy sound due to the significant amount of each mic’s off-axis pick-up – no mic is actually pointed towards the center of the sound source.
 Cheaper directional mics, with their inferior off-axis colorations exaggerate this problem.
 The increased price of better directional mics is justified by their improved off-axis frequency response in this context.
   - **Good mono compatibility!** With no time arrival differences between the capsules there is no phase cancellation or comb fltering when they are summed together for mono playback.
   - **The perceived stereo image can be widened** by increasing the angle of incidence between the mics – however, this puts each mic further off-axis from the center of the sound source.
 This makes the center of the image muddier – particularly if the mics have poor off-axis response.
-  - Using hyper-cardioid mics instead of cardioid mics decreases the overlap of the pick- up patterns and unclutters the center of the image, making it wider.
-However, sounds coming from the center of the source are now effectively more off-axis to each hyper- cardioid mic’s more directional pick-up – so they are picked up with greater off-axis coloration and slightly less amplitude.
+  - Using hyper-cardioid mics instead of cardioid mics decreases the overlap of the pick-up patterns and unclutters the center of the image, making it wider.
+However, sounds coming from the center of the source are now effectively more off-axis to each hyper-cardioid mic’s more directional pick-up – so they are picked up with greater off-axis coloration and slightly less amplitude.

-To summarize: use this if mono compatibility is of concern, or if you don't need a very wide image.
+To summarize: use this if mono compatibility is of concern or if you don't need a very wide image.

 {{%/ note %}}